-In several countries, we publish payments to Healthcare Professionals and Organizations in line with local laws or regulations.
+In several countries, we publish information about payments and other transfer of values to Healthcare Professionals, Healthcare Organizations and Patient Organizations in line with local laws, regulations, and industry codes.

 Europe

-Across Europe, Novartis discloses annually payments and other transfers of value in line with the European Federation of Pharmaceutical Industries and Associations (EFPIA) Disclosure Code and its local transpositions.
-The EFPIA Disclosure Code 2024 Self-Certification Letter (PDF 0.4 MB) signed by Patrick Horber, Novartis President, International, confirms the application of the principles of the EFPIA Disclosure Code.
-The letter from previous year is available here (PDF 0.1 MB).
+Across Europe, Novartis annually discloses payments and other transfers of value in line with the European Federation of Pharmaceutical Industries and Associations (EFPIA) Disclosure Code and its local transpositions.
+The EFPIA Disclosure Code 2026 Self-Certification Letter (PDF 0.1 MB) signed by Patrick Horber, Novartis President, International, confirms the application of the principles of the EFPIA Disclosure Code.
+The letter from previous year is available here (PDF 0.4 MB).

 United States